awsdocs/amazon-fsx-windows-user-guide/doc_source/unable-to-access.md

 If you remove **Allow Full control** NTFS ACL permissions for the SYSTEM user on a folder that you shared, that share can become inaccessible\.

 **Resolution**
 Recreate your file share or shares\.
-For more information, see [Managing File Shares](using-file-shares.md#managing-file-shares)\.
+For more information, see [File Shares](managing-file-shares.md)\.
 After they're recreated, you can map and use the Windows file shares from your compute instance or instances\.

 **Potential Cause**
 You're using your Amazon FSx file system from on\-premises using AWS Direct Connect or VPN, and you're using a public IP address range for the on\-premises client\.